rtmigo/pyrel/README.md

 <summary>If you prefer GIT submodules.</summary><br/>

 Submodule will add the scripts to the repository.
-But `git pull` for the repo will not get all the files from the modules.
-With submodules additional steps are needed.
+But `git pull` for the repo will not get all the files from the submodules.
+The submodules will require additional steps.
 Submodules are weird.

 Create `/abc/pythonproject/scripts/pyrel`: